YoeDistro/yoe-distro/README.md

 [Detailed documentation](docs/README.md)

 ## Vision 🔭

-There are many Embedded Linux distribution built on top of OpenEmbedded/Yocto.
+There are many Embedded Linux distributions built on top of OpenEmbedded/Yocto.
 There is the Poky reference distribution.
 Most SOC and SOM vendors provide a Yocto variant that supports their products (often put together with repo).
 While these all provide good ways to build demo images, we feel something slightly